 Prior creating an interactive secret you need to create an OAuth consent screen and OAuth client ID of type Web application.
 When you setup the Web application you don't need to specify anything in the Authorized JavaScript origins section.
-But you have to add the following redirect URI to the Authorized redirect URIs section in the Oauth client ID configuration page https://api.
+But you have to add the following redirect URI to the Authorized redirect URIs section in the Oauth client ID configuration page https://api.hub.knime.com/oauth2-flows/callback.
+For more details about authentication in general and further details how to setup the OAuth consent screen and client id see the Google documentation.

-//api./base-url>/oauth2-flows/callback where